uk-gov-mirror/ministryofjustice.opg-data-casrec-migration/README.md

 ### integration

-- Makes a copy of Sirius `api.public` schema called `pre_migration`.
-This will be used to hold our migration data before it is ready for loading, providing a final level of assurance that the data will 'fit' Sirius
 - Copies `etl2` to `integration`, which has added id columns to hold associated ids from Sirius
 - Generates ID lookup tables from the Sirius DB
 - Uses the lookup tables to transpose the corresponding Sirius ids into the integration schema